 Prop.
 60 was a constitutional amendment approved by the voters of California in 1986.
 It is codified in Section 69.5 of the Revenue & Taxation Code, and allows the transfer of an existing Proposition 13 base year value from a former residence to a replacement residence, if certain conditions are met.
 This benefit is open to homeowners who are at least 55-years old and are able to meet all qualifying conditions, (see below).

-- Both the original property (former residence) and its replacement must be located in the same county.
-If the replacement property is located in a different county from the original, see Proposition 90.
+Proposition 60- Both the original property (former residence) and its replacement must be located in the same county.

-- Without exception, a claim for relief must be filed within three years of the date a replacement dwelling is purchased or new construction of a replacement dwelling is completed.
+Without exception, a claim for relief must be filed within three years of the date a replacement dwelling is purchased or new construction of a replacement dwelling is completed to receive the full relief.
+A claim filed after the three year time period will receive a prospective relief only.

 Yes, but the claimant must be an owner of record.
 Either the claimant or his/her spouse must also have been an occupant of the original property and at least 55 years old on the date of sale.